The 8 Best Cameras for Live Streaming

 What Cameras Can You Use for Streaming?

-You need a camera with all of the following features.
+If your camera isn't in the list of Canon and Panasonic cameras compatible with their official streaming apps, you'll need a camera with all of the following features.
 Use this info so you understand why we picked these cameras:

 1. A camera with CLEAN HDMI output